 So what’s a prophet to do?
 Set up walls, screens, and veils.
 Ensure the privacy and exclusivity of Muhammad and Muhammad’s.
 This week we’re closing out this surah with the ayat that seek to protect Muhammad’s privacy primarily as concerns the outlets of his wives.

 This surah lowers a set of limits upon Muhammad’s wives, but before it does that it preps them for obedience.
 Muhammad is told to speak to the wives first in ayat 28-29.
 These two ayat read weirdly in English because they are connected together with the conjunction “but.”
 Approaching with Christian ears I first thought the message was supposed to be alike in sentiment to Matt.
 6:19-20, in which earthly treasure and heavenly treasure are positioned in conflict with each other and are thus contrasted with the conjunction “but.”
 Here in these ayat the goals of gaining earthly wealth and eternal wealth aren’t in conflict, and moreover the methods to gaining them (going after Muhammad) aren’t in opposition either, so why are they connected with the contrastive “but”?
 Well, in these ayat it is the desire –not the object or method– being contrasted.
 The ayat are asking, “is Muhammad part of your means to an end?
 Or is Muhammad part of your means and your end?”
 Merely the former will gain merely earthly success, but adding the latter will also add eternal success.
 After speaking through Muhammad, God then addresses the wives in second person.
-He tells them that, as Muhammad’s wives, their lives are a round of Daily Double on Jeopardy.
+He tells them that, as Muhammad’s wives, their lives earn double consequences.
 Every act of theirs gets twice the reward or twice the punishment as earned by other people.
 Their obedience entails higher stakes.

 With those carrots and sticks established, God commands (still talking to them in second person): stay at home, do not display yourselves, and be careful that your voice doesn’t sound too lovely when you speak to men.
 Admittedly it would be hard to gauge how limiting these regulations were in practice by the Quran alone.
 For example, what does it mean to “stay” in your homes?
 Muhammad rotated between his wives, so was this censure just to keep them living in their individual homes rather than treating their residence as part-time and staying with their families/friends when it wasn’t their turn?
 Or what quantifies “the display of former ignorance”?
 For one, at what point do we set the era of “former ignorance”?
 Is that pre-any-Quran-at-all or just pre-this-passage?
 And what constituted that display?
 That helps us understand the relative standard this surah is speaking against.
 Because if the display was this kind of thing…